Mortgage repayments could rise by $500 a week

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Liam Patten paid just over $1 million when he bought his three-bedroom Pakuranga home in July 2020, fixing his mortgage on a two-year 2.49 per cent rate.
+Liam Patten paid just over $1 million when he bought his three-bedroom home in Pakuranga, Auckland, in July 2020, fixing his mortgage on a two-year 2.49 per cent rate.

 But when it comes time to fix his home loan on new terms next August, he's calculated that if interest rates are 6 per cent or above, he'll have to find at least $500 more per week in repayments.